armory/docs/content/en/includes/cdaas/rna-install.md

 Each Kubernetes cluster that you install the RNA on should have a unique name that you set using the `agentIdentifier` parameter.
 This identifier is used to identify the cluster.
-Note that older versions of the RNA used the `agent-k8s.accountName` parameter for this.

 1. Verify that you are in the correct Kubernetes context.
-The RNA is installed in the target deployment cluster.
+You want to install the RNA in the cluster where you deploy your apps.

 2. Add the Armory Helm repo: